-The American Society for the Prevention of Cruelty to Animals (ASPCA) is a charity organisation that is dedicated to improving the health and welfare of animals worldwide.
-They rescue animals that have been kept in inhumane conditions and their website offers fantastic expert reviewed articles on a wide range of health and welfare topics to help owners ensure that they are giving their pet the best life possible.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) is a charity organization that is dedicated to improving the health and welfare of animals worldwide.
+They rescue animals that have been kept in inhumane conditions and their website offers fantastic expert-reviewed articles on a wide range of health and welfare topics to help owners ensure that they are giving their pet the best life possible.

-The Massachusetts Society of the Prevention of Cruelty to Animals (MSPCA) is a non-profit organisation that is dedicated to protecting animals, relieving animal suffering, advancing animal health and welfare and preventing animal cruelty.
-They provide a range of services including animal adoption centers, veterinary clinics, spay/neuter clinics, animal training and behaviour classes and an online archive of pet resource articles with great information on how to best look after your pet.
+The Massachusetts Society of the Prevention of Cruelty to Animals (MSPCA) is a non-profit organization that is dedicated to protecting animals, relieving animal suffering, advancing animal health and welfare, and preventing animal cruelty.
+They provide a range of services including animal adoption centers, veterinary clinics, spay/neuter clinics, animal training, and behavior classes, and an online archive of pet resource articles with great information on how to best look after your pet.

-The Best Friends Animal Society is a non-profit animal welfare organisation that aims to provide shelters for homeless animals, provide adoption opportunities for all animals and prevent the unneeded death of any animals that deserve a second chance in life.
+The Best Friends Animal Society is a non-profit animal welfare organization that aims to provide shelters for homeless animals, provide adoption opportunities for all animals, and prevent the unneeded death of any animals that deserve a second chance in life.

-The sooner poisoning is addressed the more success treatment will have, so if you are in doubt about a potential toxic substance your dog may have eaten, then call their 24/7 pet poison control center on (855) 764-7661 immediately.
+The sooner poisoning is addressed the higher the success rate, so if you are in doubt about a potentially toxic substance your dog may have eaten, then call their 24/7 pet poison control center on (855) 764-7661 immediately.

 Petfinder is a powerful tool for matching you with your perfect future companion from a database of animals who need homes.
-It brings together pets from thousands of different shelters across the U.S., Canada and Mexico to increase the public awareness of the availability of adoptable pets.
+It brings together pets from thousands of different shelters across the U.S., Canada, and Mexico to increase public awareness of the availability of adoptable pets.

-The VetStreet website delivers professional advice from veterinarians, trainers and pet experts to provide trusted information for keeping pets healthy and happy.
-Their website is constantly updating with articles on caring for your pet and understanding pet behaviour.
+The VetStreet website delivers professional advice from veterinarians, trainers, and pet experts to provide trusted information for keeping pets healthy and happy.
+Their website is constantly updating with articles on caring for your pet and understanding pet behavior.